Local spin foams: Introduction

 for the Misner-Hawking transition amplitude of $3$-geometries in terms of a sum over $4$-geometries \cite{Misner:1957wq,Hawking:1979zw}.
 The recent convergence between covariant and canonical approaches to quantum gravity strengthened the idea that the spin foam theory constitutes a good alternative framework for the dynamics of Loop Quantum Gravity.
 In particular: i) in the 'new' spin foam models \cite{Livine:2007vk,Engle:2007wy,Freidel:2007py,Ding:2010ye} the correct weak imposition of linearized simplicity constraints provides a kinematical boundary Hilbert space isomorphic to the one of Loop Quantum Gravity.
 Hence we can interpret a spin foam amplitude as a transition amplitude between Loop Quantum Gravity kinematical states.
 This is also the philosophy behind the computation of n-point functions \cite{Rovelli:2005yj,Bianchi:2006uf,Alesci:2007tx,Bianchi:2009ri}. ii) the $SU(2)$ formulation of EPRL spin foam model \cite{Engle:2007wy,Bianchi:2010mw} respects a composition rule, studied in \cite{Bianchi:2010fj}, typical of canonical dynamics. iii) here we make a further step: we introduce cylindrical consistency in spin foams.
 This is required for the interpretation of covariant amplitudes as transitions between wave-functions of a connection.
 The last step goes in the direction of defining spin foam dynamics for the full LQG Hilbert space \cite{Kaminski:2009fm,Kaminski:2009cc}, and not for a truncation of it on a fixed (simplicial) graph.

 The paper is organized as follows.
 Section II is a review of the holonomy local formulation for spin foams.
 In section III we discuss the locality and composition properties (studied in \cite{Bianchi:2010fj}) in this formulation, and introduce the requirement of cylindrical consistency in spin foams.
 In particular we analyze invariance under face orientation reversal, face splitting, and face erasing.
 Similar invariance properties were considered in \cite{Baez:1997zt,Bojowald:2009im}, as an implementation of diffeomorphism invariance and in analogy with cylindrical consistency.
 Here our perspective is different: we require consistency to make a deeper contact with Loop Quantum Gravity.
 As a technical byproduct, we are able to extend the projection map on the solution of simplicity constraints to the full Hilbert space.
-Two subsections are dedicated to the specific cases of Ponzano-Regge and EPRL spin foams.
+Two subsections are dedicated to the specific cases of Ponzano-Regge and EPRL spin foams, both in the Euclidean signature.
+The Lorentzian signature is not studied in this paper and we leave it for a future investigation.

 Section IV is a short discussion on the relationship between continuum limit and cylindrical consistency.